xstefank/scala-course1/README.md

 # scala-course1
-work materials for the Coursera course dedicated to Scala
+work material for the Coursera course dedicated to Scala